SchnJulian/Sorting-Algorithms-CSharp/README.md

 # Sorting-Algorithms-CSharp
-Implementation of sorting algorithms in c#
+Implementation of sorting algorithms in c# supporting every numeric data type.
+You can either include the source-code in your own project, or import the .dll file as reference.

 ## Algorithms